 College of Liberal Arts and Sciences

 The Capstone Advisor of the Year award is given annually to a faculty member for their outstanding mentorship of Honors College students’ Senior Capstone projects.
-This year’s Capstone Advisor of the Year is Dr. Eileen Hacker, Associate Professor in the Department of Biobehavioral Health Science in the College of Nursing.
-Dr. Hacker’s teaching focus includes scientific reasoning and statistical content for nurse scientists and practitioners, in addition to the care of people with cancer across the disease trajectory.
-She has won numerous awards, including a Teaching Recognition Award and Excellence in Research Award.
+This year’s Capstone Advisor of the Year is Dr. Kara Morgan-Short, Associate Professor in the Departments of Hispanic and Italian Studies and Psychology in the College of Liberal Arts and Sciences.
+Dr. Morgan-Short is the director of the UIC’s Cognition of Second Language Acquisition Laboratory.
+She has won numerous awards, including a Teaching Recognition Award and Graduate Mentoring Award.

 Professor Morgan-Short was nominated by Nethaum Mizyed and Minnie Pham.
 Regarding Professor Morgan-Short’s advising, Nethaum says, “She has been very easy to communicate with and has encouraged me to stay organized and relaxed so that I can enjoy the experience of a capstone.”
 Minnie adds, “I adore [her] because of her ability to be intelligent but humble at the same time; wise, but never condescending… She is a perfect fit for Capstone Advisor of the Year, a quintessential role model, and her profound positive impact is something I will take with me leaving UIC.”

 Instructor of the Year

 Clinical Assistant Professor, Biomedical and Health Information Sciences